ShivamRajSharma/PyTorch/Document Similarity/README.md

 ## Dataset Information
-The model was trained on a subset of Quora Question Pairs from kaggle.
-The dataset contains 400k question pairs out of which  25% are a matching pair.  </br>
+The model was trained on a subset of Quora Question Pairs from kaggle.  </br>
 Dataset : https://www.kaggle.com/c/quora-question-pairs/data?select=train.csv.zip

 ## Usage